The South Pacific: beyond the waters

 French Polynesia is seen as a classic beach destination, but my recent trip touring the Society Islands and the outlying Marquesas Islands showed me that there was so much more to this region.
 Plus, travel between its islands is now easy thanks to the half-cargo, half-cruise ship Aranui V.

-The Society Islands offer the peace and tranquillity French Polynesia has become so well known for.
+The Society Islands offer the peace and tranquility French Polynesia has become so well known for.
 Think white sand, lagoons and overwater bungalows, all complemented by a backdrop of rugged mountains, thick rainforest and cascading waterfalls.

 After landing in Tahiti, French Polynesia’s capital, I set off for the pier, where I boarded my 14-day expedition cruise to the outlying Marquesas Islands.
 I was heading off on the Aranui V to some of the most remote islands in the South Pacific.
 Looking out across the water, I could see the island of Moorea's mountain range piercing the sky.